offscale/cdd-python/README.md

     Acquire from the official tensorflow_datasets model zoo, or the ophthalmology focussed ml-prepare library

     :cvar dataset_name: name of dataset
     :cvar tfds_dir: directory to look for models in.
-Default is ~/tensorflow_datasets.
+Defaults to ~/tensorflow_datasets
     :cvar K: backend engine, e.g., `np` or `tf`
     :cvar as_numpy: Convert to numpy ndarrays
     :cvar data_loader_kwargs: pass this as arguments to data_loader function